AvizNetworks/ones-ovd/mkdocs/docs/day2Operations/onesAPI/onesAPIExplorer/onesSampleAPI/GetDay1OperationalStatus.md

   </tr>
   <tr>
     <th>Description</th>
-    <td><pre>Show Generic Status - Retrieve Generic Intent Status for provisioning on sonic enabled fabric switches .
+    <td><pre>getDay1ConfigStatus- Retrieve Generic Intent Status for provisioning on sonic enabled fabric switches .
 This restful API allows network  operators  to  get the status of orchestration progress on a specific switch in sonic fabric  enrolled with ONES application  </pre>
     </td>
   </tr>
   <tr>